-From Fairbanks to Wiseman and the Arctic Ocean
+From Fairbanks to Wiseman, Deadhorse and the Arctic Ocean

 How much time to allocate

 For this reason, we suggest that you plan an extra day or so to enjoy the Brooks Range and Koyukuk River valley near Wiseman.
-This area offers great opportunities to relax and explore, go for a nature walk or hike, float the Koyukuk river, etc. For people not experienced in wilderness traveling we offer personalized exploration walks to introduce you to the country, please contact us for more information and availability.
+This area offers great opportunities to relax and explore, go for a nature walk or hike, float the Koyukuk river, experience the Aurora Borealis, ski, snowshoe etc. We are happy to answer your questions, give suggestions/tips and help plan your stay in the Arctic.

 Our travel suggestions: